Pajulahti Sports Institute

-Pajulahti has both hotel and dormitory type of accommodation.
-There is also a restaurant.
-The newest attraction of Pajulahti is The Adventure Park, that was opened in June 2015.
+Pajulahti has both hotel-style and dormitory accommodation for visitors, as well as a restaurant.
+An Adventure Park was opened in June 2015.

-Since November 2015, Pajulahti Sports Institute has been officially Finnish National Olympic Training Center.
-It is the only Olympic Training Center of Finland that is also the official Paralympic Training Center.
+Since November 2015, the Pajulahti Sports Institute has been Finland's official Olympic training centre.
+It also functions as a Paralympic training centre.

 History

 Pajulahti Sports Institute was founded in Nastola in June 1929, in the same location where the institute still operates today.
 The origin of the sports institute dates back to the early 1920s, when the women's section of the Finnish Workers’ Sports Federation, founded in 1919, expressed the idea of to have a sports centre of its own.
 Funds for the project were raised throughout the 1920s, but it was not until spring 1929 that the federation decided to establish the sports centre.
 Thus it purchased a site in Nastola which already had a main building and sauna.

 In its early years, Pajulahti operated only in the summers.
 Courses were held there for leaders of women's exercise groups.
 In addition, it was also possible to enjoy a holiday at Pajulahti.
 Activities were adversely affected, however, by the fact that the site had no internal exercise facilities.
 Students were at the mercy of the weather.
 The centre eventually acquired its own gymnastics hall in 1937, while slightly earlier a swimming facility had been opened.

 Pajulahti served solely as a women's sports centre for nearly a decade, but after the opening of the gymnastics hall, the first men's courses were also held there.
 The activities of the Finnish Workers’ Sports Federation expanded rapidly after the Second World War.
 The federation decided to launch a major funding-raising effort, with the aim of building a new sports institute.
 The fund-raising was a great success, but rather than a new institute it was finally decided instead to expand the existing facilities at Pajulahti.
 The new institute building was completed in 1949.
 Pajulahti began to train sports instructors and this led to the formation of a second institute which fell within the sphere of central government financial aid.
 Activities now took place all year round.